 - 1 14-ounce container firm or extra firm tofu drained and pressed

 - 2 tablespoons nutritional yeast

 - ¼ teaspoon turmeric

 - ¼ teaspoon black pepper

-Add the mushrooms and another pinch of salt and cook until they soften, about 5 more minutes.
+- Add the mushrooms and cook until they soften, about 5 more minutes.

-Crumble the tofu into the pan along with the nutritional yeast, all-purpose seasoning mix cumin, black pepper, turmeric, red pepper flakes and the remaining sea salt.
+- Crumble the tofu into the pan along with the nutritional yeast, all-purpose seasoning mix, salt cumin, turmeric, black pepper, and red pepper flakes and kala namak, if using.
 Let cook for about 5 minutes, stirring often.